7ep/demo/docs/BDD.md

 And then we use the unit test to drive creation of the method in LibraryUtils.
 This code isn't compiling, so we can use the IDE to autogenerate some of this for us.
 We need to add AVAILABLE_FOR_BORROWING as an enumeration, and we need to create a new method, checkBookStatus

+LibraryActionResults.java:

+    ...
+    ...
+    // a book is available to borrow AVAILABLE_FOR_BORROWING,
+    ...
+    ...

 libraryUtils: